Namane00426/reddit-app/README.md

 ---

-## ✨ Features
+## Features

+- 🔍 Search and display posts from any subreddit
-- Search for posts by subreddit name
+- ⌨️ Input field for subreddit name with Enter key support
-- Display a list of posts with titles and links
+- ⏳ Display a loading message while fetching posts
-- Loading and error states for a better user experience
+- ⚠️ Show an error message if the subreddit does not exist or has no posts
+- 🌐 Clickable links to open Reddit posts in a new tab
-- Responsive design for desktop and mobile devices
+- 📱 Responsive design for both desktop and mobile devices (planned)
-- Initial subreddit content is loaded on first visit

 ---

 ## 🧪 Testing (Planned)